Skip to main content

 As a result of this mission, "Emmanuel" Pentecostal Church was formed on Bell Lane under the leadership of Howell Harris (see photo; amalgamated to form Bethesda in 1967)

 1937 Brethren meeting at "Gospel Rooms", Market Place, following Tent Mission with Gavin Hamilton.
-Later at the "Bible Hall", Clerke Street.
+Later at the "Bible Hall" on Clerke Street (possibly former Methodist chapel/Sunday school?)

-1949 Brethren Assembly begins meeting at former Welsh Presbyterian Chapel, now Benson Street Gospel Chapel
+1949 Brethren Assembly begins meeting at former Welsh Presbyterian Chapel, renamed Benson Street Gospel Chapel

-1960 Seedfield Methodist (amalgamation of Brunswick Free Methodist and Limefield United Free Methodist).
+1960 Seedfield Methodist (amalgamation of Brunswick Methodist Free Church, and Limefield United Methodist Free Church).
 This is where Leslie Dawson served as minister.

-1964 St John on the Rock closes, and relocates to Parkinson Street (off Walmersley Road).
+1964 Old St John's church on the Rock closes, and the congregation relocates to Sunny Avenue (off Walmersley Road).

 1965 Bury Congregational Church combines existing New Road, Bethel, and Castlecroft Congregational Churches at the existing Rochdale Road church.